Skip to Main Content

 Your course instructors will typically require you to use a specific publication/citation style such as MLA, APA or IEEE.
 Use the citation style recommended by your professor.
 If no style is recommended, choose one style and stick to it.
 Consistency is key, so don't mix styles in a bibliography.

 Each style has its own rules, so you will need to know what those rules are.
+Visit our Citation Style guide for help using APA, MLA, AMA, IEEE, legal, scientific, and oral presentation citations and formats.

 APA Citation Style Guides